FOGGY TAGAYTAY

 The city boasts a remarkable array of hotels, each with its unique charm and character.
 Many of these establishments have stood the test of time, their hospitality woven into the very fabric of Tagaytay's rich history.
 Step into these venerable establishments, and you'll be transported to a bygone era of elegance and grace where tradition is cherished, and guests are enveloped in a warm embrace of nostalgia.

 Yet, Tagaytay is not one to rest on its laurels.
 In recent years, a wave of new and chic hotels has emerged, infusing the city's hospitality scene with a fresh and contemporary allure.
 These modern hotels seamlessly blend stylish aesthetics with state-of-the-art amenities, captivating the hearts of even the most traditional travelers.
-Novel themes, were innovation meets comfort, elevates Tagaytay’s hospitality scene to new heights.
+Novel themes, were innovation meets comfort, elevate Tagaytay’s hospitality scene to new heights.

 Whether you are a traveler with a penchant for timeless elegance or a connoisseur of modern chic, here are Tagaytay’s better known hotels for your reference: